UnicornForest/Unity3DSnippets/README.md

  * If you just went and installed Package Control, you probably need to restart Sublime Text 2 before doing this next bit.
  * Bring up the Command Palette (Command+Shift+p on OS X, Control+Shift+p on Linux/Windows).
  * Select "Package Control: Install Package" (it'll take a few seconds)
- * Select Unity3D Snippets and Completes when the list appears.
+ * Select Unity3d Autocomplete for LeanTween when the list appears.

 Package Control will automatically keep Git up to date with the latest version.